quicwg/multipath/draft-ietf-quic-multipath.md

 Note that Connection IDs issued in NEW_CONNECTION_ID frames MUST be treated as their Path Identifier is 0.
 Also the retire prior to field of NEW_CONNECTION_ID frames just effect the Connection IDs of initial path with path ID 0.
-This machanism is compatible with {{QUIC-Transport}}.
+This mechanism is compatible with {{QUIC-TRANSPORT}}.

 ## MP_RETIRE_CONNECTION_ID frames {#mp-retire-conn-id-frame}